angeldust1220/eventus-events/README.md

-Event hosting service with authentication, event management, search, filtering, categories, checkout, and payments using Next JS 14, Tailwind CSS, Shadcn, React Hook Form, Zod, Uploadthing, React-Datepicker, Mongoose, Clerk, and Stripe.
+I developed an event hosting service with features like user authentication, event management, search, filtering, categories, checkout, and payments.
+I'll be using Next.js 14, Tailwind CSS, React Hook Form, Zod, Uploadthing, React-Datepicker, Mongoose, Clerk for authentication, and Stripe for payments.
 Link to the website: https://eventus-events.vercel.app/